benslack19/benslack19.github.io/_posts/2020-06-05-SQL-histogram-recursion.md

 There you have it.
-One thing to keep in mind is that the recursive query uses a CTE and I haven't yet figured out a way to use another one.
-If you, figure this out, please let me know!
+One thing to keep in mind is that the recursive query uses a CTE and I haven't yet figured out a way to use another CTE at the same time.
+If you figure this out, please let me know!